gutow/Langmuir_Trough/README.md

    * Generally URLs should be absolute, not relative.
 3. At the root level run pdoc `pdoc --logo-link https://gutow.github.io/Langmuir_Trough/ --footer-text "Langmuir_Trough vX.X.X"
---math -html -o docs Trough_GUI Trough_Control` where `X.X.X` is the version number.
+--math -html -o docs Trough` where `X.X.X` is the version number.
 4. Because of the way the document building process works the background tasks will be started. **You will have to stop the document build after the documentation is done building (watch the `doc` folder) with a `^C` to